Lucid003/Copy_to_Location/README.md

 and then copies files from source folder to destination folder if the files are of the selected file type and do not exist at the destination location.
 Does not copy folders inside of source folder.

+Simply run copy_to_location.py and follow the instructions.

 I created this script because my employer is copying audio recordings from individual computers to a network storage location and I wanted practice automating the process.
 This should work for network locations, but I have not tested it as of yet, so that'll be in the next update.
+I'll probably also add CLI functionality, as well as the ability to retrieve settings from a file.